Sunday, Jan 7 at 7:30 pm

 Screening to be followed by discussion with Lana Wilson and Emily Topper

 We are excited to kick off 2018 with a warm welcome for director Lana Wilson presenting a screening of her recent and highly-acclaimed documentary The Departure.
-Closely following a former punk-turned-Buddhist priest in Japan who specializes in helping those on the brink of suicide find reasons to want to keep moving forward, The Departure has been called “A quiet wonder” by The Village Voice, and has screened at festivals worldwide including Tribeca Film Festival, HotDocs International Film Festival, Sheffield Doc/Fest, Camden International Film Festival, and more.
+Closely following a former punk-turned-Buddhist priest in Japan who specializes in helping those on the brink of suicide find reasons to want to keep moving forward, The Departure has been called “Poetic, profound, and devastating” by The Hollywood Reporter“, and has screened at festivals worldwide including Tribeca Film Festival, HotDocs International Film Festival, Sheffield Doc/Fest, Camden International Film Festival, and more.

-After the screening, we invite you to stay for an intimate conversation between Wilson and her cinematographer Emily Topper on the cinéma vérité approach to documentary.
-From previsualizing a documentary shoot, to constructing an aesthetic world, storyboarding, making shot lists, drawing inspiration from references (not just film but also photographs, paintings + more), and knowing when and when not to follow your preset guidelines for visual style, this is sure to be a rare sneak peek at the inner workings of some of your favorites in the field.
+After the screening, we invite you to stay for an intimate conversation between Wilson and her cinematographer Emily Topper on visualizing and actualizing a documentary shoot.
+From pre-visualizing a documentary shoot, to constructing an aesthetic world, storyboarding, making shot lists, drawing inspiration from references (not just film but also photographs, paintings + more), and knowing when and when not to follow your preset guidelines for visual style, this is sure to be a rare sneak peek at the inner workings of some of your favorites in the field.
 Come through for this unique opportunity to discuss all aspects of visualizing a documentary shoot and don’t miss the chance to glimpse inside the minds of one of the biggest documentaries of the past year!

 87 min., 2017